 TGaz Editor: Move the following paragraph to page 119 (line 12) as follows

-In order to announce the scheduling and parameters of the availability window for Passive TB Ranging, the RSTA includes an RSTA Availability element (see 9.4.2.297 (RSTA Availability Window element)) in its Beacon frame; see 9.3.3.2 (Beacon frame format).
-Here the RSTA Availability Window element contains a single Availability Window Information field with the Passive TB Ranging Availability Window bit is set to 1 and with the Passive TB Ranging parameters subfield included. (#1646)
+In order to announce the scheduling and parameters of the availability window for Passive TB Ranging, the RSTA includes an RSTA Availability Window element (see 9.4.2.297 (RSTA Availability Window element)) in its Beacon frame; see 9.3.3.2 (Beacon frame format).
+Here the Passive TB Ranging Availability Window subfield in the Header subfield in the RSTA Availability Information field in the RSTA Availability Window element is set to 1 to indicate that this is an RSTA Availability Window element that is used to signal availability windows for Passive TB Ranging. (#1646)

 11.21.6.3.3 Negotiation for TB and Non-TB Ranging measurement exchange